bluepicnic/SQA-Assignment-2---Number-System-Converter/README.md

 - Reviewed and merge existing pull requests
 - Discuessed whether we were continuing to meet the IEEE 730 standard
 - Planned to add additional helper functions to validate our code

+### Retro - 14/01
+- Agreed to abide by the outcome of the Lighthouse accessibility report, and make changes to the HTML in order to improve the score
+- Reviewed content of README, agreed to add additional sections and images
+- Agreed to close issues that met the definition of done

 ## Coding standards